adriangb/di/README.md

 A dependency injection framework based on:

-- Type inference though defaults & evaluation.
+- Type hinting using generics -> your defaults will have the right type infered
 - Anyio compatibility
-- Arbitrary nested scoping for value caching & lifetimes (no specific Singleton, App/Request scope, etc., it's up to the implementer)
+- Arbitrary nested scoping for value caching & lifetimes (no specific Singleton, App/Request scope, etc., it's up to the implementer!)
 - Lifetimes for generator context managers (i.e. an AsyncExitStack for each scope)
-- Explicit building of a task DAG & parallel execution
 - Concurrency for sync function by executing them in a ThreadPool

+The goal of this mini-project is to try to generalize FastAPI's dependency injection framework, hopefully to fold back into FastAPI

 Sample: